Bernard Tapie: Death

-In the morning of 3 October 2021 his family announced that he had died at the age of 78.
+In the morning of 3 October 2021, his family announced that he had died at the age of 78.
 Tapie had been suffering from stomach cancer for several years.

-President Emmanuel Macron expressed his condolences to Tapie's family in a statement, saying he and his wife "have been touched by the news of the death of Bernard Tapie, whose ambition, energy and enthusiasm were a source of inspiration for generations of French people".
+President Emmanuel Macron, a lifelong supporter of Marseille, expressed his condolences to Tapie's family in a statement, saying he and his wife "have been touched by the news of the death of Bernard Tapie, whose ambition, energy and enthusiasm were a source of inspiration for generations of French people".

-OM said in a statement, "Olympique de Marseille learned with deep sadness of the passing of Bernard Tapie.
-He will leave a great void in the hearts of the Marseillais and will forever remain in the legend of the club".
+Marseille said in a statement: "Olympique de Marseille learned with deep sadness of the passing of Bernard Tapie.
+He will leave a great void in the hearts of the Marseillais and will forever remain in the legend of the club."